RabbitHole26/taskAutomator/README.md

 ## Caveats

-Each [deployment script](https://github.com/RabbitHole26/taskAutomator/tree/main/vite-full-deployment-scripts) contains hardcoded instructions for installing dependencies.
+Each [deployment script](https://github.com/RabbitHole26/taskAutomator/tree/main/vite-react-deployment-scripts) contains hardcoded instructions for installing dependencies.
 If a dependency author changes the installation process, the corresponding deployment script must be updated.
 Always check the official documentation of the dependencies for any updates or changes.

+The `RUN VSCODE` section in [vite-react.sh](https://github.com/RabbitHole26/taskAutomator/blob/main/vite-react.sh) includes a command to run the `dev` script located in the `package.json` file of the scaffolded project.
+This command is delayed by 2 seconds (`sleep 2 && npm run dev`).
+You might want to increase the delay depending on how fast your machine is able to load VS Code.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/RabbitHole26/taskAutomator/blob/main/LICENSE) file for details.